oljung/portfolio-project-one/README.md

     - The site will contain subsections for a number of different races, including humans, dwarves, halflings, elves orcs and more.

+- __The factions page__

+    - This feature will give a brief rundown on the different nations, factions and alliances that currently exist on the continent.
+Links to further reading for many of them will be provided.

+    - This section will aslo lead to different subsections where additional information on many nations or factions will give the user more knowledge about the world of Iateria.

 - __Sign up form__

     This sign up form will allow the user to sign up for a newsletter.
 At this point there is no database connected to it, so the action is not yet in place.
 Most of the design for this form was taken from the love running project on the CI course, but adapted to better suite the style of the page in term os coloring and backgrounds.
 The form has inputs for name and email, both required, as well as a submit button.

-### Features left to implement (near future)

-Here a list of all features to be implemented

-### Information pages

-These pages will all follow the same format and structure, making information easy to find and making them feel intuitive.
-The page about dwarves will be stuctured the same as the page for orcs, for instance.

-- __The countries and factions page__

-    - This feature will give a brief rundown on the different nations, factions and alliances that currently exist on the continent.
-Links to further reading for many of them will be provided.

-    - This section will aslo lead to different subsections where additional information on many nations or factions will give the user more knowledge about the world of Iateria.

 ### Features left to implement (distant future)